 Amboy is a very small city located in the state of Illinois.
 With a population of 2,236 people and just one neighborhood, Amboy is the 552nd largest community in Illinois.
-Amboy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Amboy was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Amboy isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Amboy are a mix of both white- and blue-collar jobs.
 Overall, Amboy is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Amboy who work in office and administrative support (18.59%), management occupations (14.59%), and law enforcement and fire fighting (5.91%).